webix-hub/gitbook-webix-jet/basic/app.md

 ```

 The rest of the routers are *StoreRouter* and *EmptyRouter*.
 For more information about routers, [go to the dedicated section](../details/routers.md) of the advanced chapter.

+To read about JetApp API, [go to the related section](../details/app.md).